Mel Gibson To Star In ‘Rothchild,’ A Movie About Family That Figures In Anti-Semitic Conspiracy Theories

 — Jonathan M. Katz✍???? (@KatzOnEarth) May 13, 2019

 Gibson was one of the world’s biggest movie stars throughout the 1980s and ’90s, with numerous hits as well as the Oscar-winning Braveheart in 1995.
-Gibson was first accused of anti-Semitism at the time of the release of his film The Passion of The Christ in 2004, and two years later, Gibson was infamously recorded, during a DUI traffic stop in Malibu, declaring that “the Jews are responsible for all the wars in the world!”
+Gibson was first accused of anti-Semitism at the time of the release of his film The Passion of The Christ in 2004.
+Two years later, Gibson was infamously recorded during a DUI traffic stop in Malibu declaring that “the Jews are responsible for all the wars in the world!”

-That arrest, and a later incident in which a recording leaked of Gibson viciously berating the mother of his children and also using racial slurs, led to the effective end of Gibson’s time as an A-list movie star, although he has continued to appear in films occasssionally, including Daddy’s Home 2 last year and Dragged Acrosss Concrete earlier this year.
+That arrest, and a later incident in which a recording leaked of Gibson viciously berating the mother of his children and also using racial slurs, led to the effective end of Gibson’s time as an A-list movie star.
+Nonetheless, he has continued to appear in films occasionally, including Daddy’s Home 2 last year and Dragged Across Concrete earlier this year.

 “Here he has a chance to combine all his skills and bring to life a real twist on the classic rags to riches story,” Gabrielle Stewart, the managing director of the film’s international distributor HamWay Films, said of the project, per The Hollywood Reporter.
 “The divide between the super rich and the rest of the world is an ever growing one, and it’s both fun and fascinating to delve into its inner bowels along with our hero trying to scramble to the top and claim his piece.”